gep13/gep13/input/blog/registration-dunddd-2013-now-open.md

 Title: Registration for DunDDD 2013 is now open
 Published: 14/10/2013
 Tags:
-- Conference
+- conference
-- DDD
+- ddd
-- DunDDD
+- dunddd
-- Dundee
+- dundee
-- Event
+- event
 ---

 # Grab your ticket for DunDDD quickly so you don't miss out!